Hanging on the Telephone

 "Hanging on the Telephone" is a song written by Jack Lee.
-The song was released in 1976 by his short-lived US West Coast power pop band The Nerves; in 1978, it was recorded and released as a single by American new wave band Blondie.
+The song was released in 1976 by his short-lived US West Coast power pop band the Nerves; in 1978, it was recorded and released as a single by American new wave band Blondie.

-Blondie had discovered the song via a cassette tape compilation which Jeffrey Lee Pierce had given the band.
+Blondie had discovered the song on a cassette tape compilation given to the band by Jeffrey Lee Pierce.
 Beginning with a phone sound-effect courtesy of producer Mike Chapman, Blondie's version of the song was released on the band's breakthrough third album, Parallel Lines.
-The single was a top five hit in the UK and has since seen critical acclaim as one of the band's best songs.
+The single was a top five hit on the UK singles chart and has since seen critical acclaim as one of the band's best songs.

 Background

 "Hanging on the Telephone" was originally written by Jack Lee for his band, the Nerves.
 The song appeared as the lead-off track on the Nerves's 1976 EP; however, the release was a commercial failure and became the group's only release.
 Long after the song's eventual commercial success, Lee reflected "Even people who hated me – and there were plenty – had to admit it was great."